 I was born in Innsbruck, Austria.
 I graduated from the Federal Higher Technical Institute for Educating and Experimenting for Chemistry (Vienna) in computational chemistry in 2006 and was awarded an Austrian “Ingenieur” degree in 2011.
-After studying two degrees at the Vienna University of Technology (TU Wien) in parallel, I was awarded a BSc in electrical, electronics and communications engineering by the Faculty of Electrical Engineering in 2012 and a BSc in computer engineering by the Faculty of Informatics in 2011.
+After studying two degrees at the Vienna University of Technology (TU Wien) in parallel, I was awarded a BSc in electrical, electronics and communications engineering by the Faculty of Electrical Engineering in 2011 and a BSc in computer engineering by the Faculty of Informatics in 2012.
 While studying and after graduating, I was working as a designer/developer of electronic devices, software for embedded systems and desktop applications.
 Furthermore, I was founding member and chief developer at SZ Informationstechnik, where I was the lead developer of the automatic announcement software used in subways and public transport across Vienna (operated by the Wiener Linien).

-Currently, I’m working in the field of embedded systems/operating systems/swarm robotics/digital communications as a PhD student at theNatural Robotics Lab at the University of Sheffield, under the supervision of Dr. Roderich Groß and Dr. Andreas Kolling.
+Currently, I’m working towards a PhD in Robotics at the Natural Robotics Lab at the University of Sheffield, under the supervision of Dr. Roderich Groß and Dr. Andreas Kolling.
 Throughout this project, I researched on:

 I was also involved in organising the 13th International Symposium on Distributed Autonomous Robotic Systems (DARS2016.org).

 If you want to discuss potential research collaborations, please do not hesitate to contact me.